-Proposals which seek the expansion of communication networks and superfast / ultra-fast broadband along with improvements to connectivity will be supported where the applicant has fully explored the opportunities to erect apparatus on existing buildings, masts or other structures; where the numbers of radio and telecommunication masts are kept to a minimum consistent with the efficient operation of the network; and where the development has been sited and designed to minimise the impacts on the character and appearance of both the parish's Conservation Area and the AONB.
+Proposals which seek the expansion of communication networks and superfast / ultra-fast broadband along with improvements to connectivity will be supported where the applicant has fully explored the opportunities to erect apparatus on existing buildings, masts or other structures; where the numbers of radio and telecommunication infrastructure are kept to a minimum consistent with the efficient operation of the network; and where the development has been sited and designed to minimise the impacts on the character and appearance of both the parish's Conservation Area and the AONB.
 Any further measures designed to facilitate the supporting of home working will be encouraged subject to the constraints as listed in this Policy and the Neighbourhood Plan generally.

-- NPPF: Supporting a prosperous rural economy (para 28) - RDC: Chapter 16-Economy (policy EC4) and chapter 12 (policies RA1-4) - SRNDP objective: To foster a sustainable community that promotes employment creation, across commercial, retail and industrial sites.
+- NPPF: Para 42 and 43 - RDC: Chapter 16-Economy (policy EC4) and chapter 12 (policies RA1-4) - SRNDP objective: To foster a sustainable community that promotes employment creation, across commercial, retail and industrial sites.